Azure/portaldocs/portal-sdk/generated/top-extensions-production-ready-metrics.md

 For more information about accessibility, see [portalfx-accessibility.md](portalfx-accessibility.md).

-<a name="production-ready-metrics-and-quality-metrics-localization"></a>
+<a name="production-ready-metrics-and-quality-metrics-internationalization"></a>
-### Localization
+### Internationalization
 Nearly 70% of Azure users are from outside of the United States.
 Therefore, it is important to make Azure a globalized product.
-There are a few requirements under the "Internationalization" criteria that your service is required to support.
-This is the same set of languages that are supported by Azure Portal for GA.
-For more information about internationalization requirements, see [https://aka.ms/AzureGR](https://aka.ms/AzureGR).
-For onboarding localization, please reach out to Bruno Lewin and the Internationalization team at <a href="mailto:ibiza-interntnl@microsoft.com?subject=Onboarding localization">Internationalization team</a>.
+There are a few requirements under the "Internationalization" criteria that your extension is required to support.
+For more information about internationalization, Global Readiness requirements, see https://aka.ms/AzureGR.
+Please reach out through Contact -> Contact CELA Global Readiness team on https://aka.ms/GRWeb for inquire.

+To get your service localized to Azure Portal languages, see more information at https://aka.ms/AzureLoc in this doc set.
+For localization enablement questions and Localization platform onboarding request, please follow procedures outlined at [https://aka.ms/AllAboutLoc](https://aka.ms/AllAboutLoc).

 <a name="production-ready-metrics-and-quality-metrics-create-success-rate"></a>
 ### Create Success Rate